DOI-USGS/EGRET/README.md

 * Version 1.0.5:	June 27, 2012

-	* Fixed a bug that caused problems if not explicitly defining Daily and Sample in mergeReport().

 * Version 1.0.4:	June 19, 2012

-	* Censored QW data retrieval bug fixed

 * Version 1.0.3:	May 30, 2012

-	* R 2.15.0 bug fixed

 * Version 1.0.2:	May 24, 2012

-	* Sample data included modified to match the data in the EGRET package
-	* Bug fixed in populateData function.

 * Version 1.0:	Feburary 23, 2012

-	* First full package for retrieving data for use in EGRET.
-Includes data entry from USGS web services for water quality sample data, daily streamflow data, and metadata.

 Sample Workflow